SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_1-import-dataset/dsp_modeling_1-import-dataset.md

 ### Generate Time Data
 Generate a time table and dimension views in your space to to provide standardized time data for your analysis.
 1. Go to **Space Management** and click **Create Time Tables & Dimensions**

   ![Time Dimensions Generation](./images-dsp_modeling_1-import-dataset/DS_CreateTimeTablesAndDimensions.png)

 2. In the resulting popup, don't change any values and click **Create**

 ![Time Dimensions Generation](./images-dsp_modeling_1-import-dataset/DS_CreateTimeTablesAndDimensions_2.png)

 3. Wait till the confirmation message **Time data created** appears.
-Users assigned to your space can now use the views as dimensions by creating associations to them from their entities containing time data
+Users assigned to your space can now use the views as dimensions by creating associations to them from their entities containing time data.

-4. The Time Dimensions that were added can be viewed from the Data Builder
+4. The Time Dimensions that were added can be viewed from the Data Builder.
  ![Time Dimensions Preview](./images-dsp_modeling_1-import-dataset/DS_TimeData_Preview.png)

 ### Alternative supported connections in SAP Datasphere